kriscfoster/multi-language-bazel-monorepo/README.md

    1. Creating simple python application without any external dependencies.
    1. Bringing dependencies into the mix by creating a Flask application.
    1. Test targets using `py_test` rule.
-   1. TODO: need to look into virtual environment stuff, python version used & maybe building a library & using it as a dep?
+   1. TODO: need to look into virtual environment stuff, python version used.

 ## setup instructions